Skip to content

 Key takeaways

-- Free checker tools give a score, not a diagnosis; the manual check tells you which prompt you lost and to whom.
+• Free checker tools give a score, not a diagnosis; reading the answer and Sources panel shows what actually happened.

-- The pattern in your results points to one layer to fix first: access, understanding, or authority.
+• The result pattern points to one layer to fix first: access, understanding, or authority.

-- No one can force a Perplexity citation.
-Treat any guarantee with skepticism and check for direction, not a fixed number.
+• No one can force a Perplexity citation.
+Measure evidence and direction, not guarantees.

 What a Perplexity SEO checker actually checks

-Before you check anything, separate three signals that people lump together.
+Before you check anything, separate the signals that people tend to lump together.
 Perplexity displays a Sources panel on nearly every answer, which makes it one of the easier AI engines to audit by hand.

 These are not the same thing, and the gaps between them are diagnostic.
 A brand can be cited as a source without ever being named in the answer, and it can be named while every link in the panel points to a competitor or a review site.
-When you check your brand, record all three separately.
-A high mention rate with a low citation rate tells a very different story than the reverse, and you cannot see that story if you only ask "did my name show up?"
+Record mention, citation, link, answer accuracy, and competitor source preference separately.
+A high mention rate with a low citation rate tells a different story from an inaccurate answer or a competitor-source gap.

 How to check your brand in Perplexity right now